amakukha/tmg/README.md

 > translation after that.

 Tom Duff, Bell Labs employee:
-> It [TMG] made syntax-directed translation really easy, but with an abstruse
+> It made syntax-directed translation really easy, but with an abstruse
 > syntax and semantics that any esoteric language enthusiast could appreciate.

 References